 We're all happy to be able to see our friends and family again, but it's still important to maintatin physical distancing in all settings.
 Here are some things you can do if you don't feel like catching up indoors.

 Parenting can be challenging at the best of times, but it may be particularly challenging during our current situation.
 Read about the importance of self-care, teaching healthy behaviours and positive role modelling.

 The government has introduced new measures to limit the number of people who can gather in a house at once.
 Here’s all you need to know about socialising safely indoors.

-Half of adults in Ireland use alcohol as a way to cope with stress, anxiety or to cheer themselves up.
-However, drinking to cope with these feelings is likely to have the opposite effect.
-It will not help to make you feel better and can contribute to the development of new problems.
+Many adults in Ireland are turning to alcohol as a way to manage boredom or deal with stress and anxiety during COVID-19.
+But we know that drinking to cope with these feelings will not help you to feel better and can contribute to the development of new problems.
 There are many different actions we can take to protect our own and our loved ones' mental wellbeing at this uncertain time.

 We are all spending more time at home than usual and have more free time to fill, so we may be tempted to drink more often.
 Let's use this time to explore our sober curious and think about our relationship with alcohol.
 For many of us, this might be a good time to consider taking a break from alcohol.
 If you catch yourself reaching for a glass of wine of bottle of beer to reduce stress or boredom, try our tips and make a change.

 The HSE advises that you are more at risk of serious illness if you catch coronavirus and you have a weak immune system (immunosuppressed), among other at-risk groups.
 Did you know that drinking too much can impair the immune system in a number of ways?